PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 ### Key Schedule
 Each round of AES uses a different key.
 Each key is derived from the previous key, and so the key schedule changes based on the input key.

-For AES-128, we need to expand a 128-bit key to 10 different 128-bit keys
+For AES-128, we need to expand a 128-bit key to 11 different 128-bit keys

+The first key is always the input key.

+To generate the rest of the keys, follow the following steps:
+1. For the first column, take the last column of the previous key and rotate by moving everything up by one.
+2. Use the sbox to substitute the bytes
+3. XOR that by the first column and the round constant
+4. For the second column, take the new first column and XOR it with the second column of the previous key.
+5. For the third column, take the new second column and XOR it with the third column of the previous key.
+6. For the last column, take the new third column and XOR it with the last column of the previous key.

 ## Operations